-Now a lot of sellers/buyers manipulate their product price on the invoice to avoid any taxation because they have heard of the “2500$ rule” but they aren’t aware of the actual regulation (informal/formal).
+Now a lot of sellers/buyers manipulate their product price on the invoice that the supplier issues to avoid any taxation because they have heard of the “$2500 rule” but they aren’t aware of the actual regulation (informal/formal).

-They do that because they have heard from other people in Facebook groups that they do that as well.
+They do that because they have heard from other people in Facebook groups that they do that as well and they got away with it.
 Or their supplier told them that they will lower the invoice to help them save costs….
 Please don’t!

-Say for example they manipulate that 6$ product to a price of 4$ instead to stay below the 2500$ threshold.
-In most cases customs will not check and therefore you can import your products “if you’re lucky” at a zero percent tax rate which is an informal entry.
+Say for example someone imports a product and manipulates the invoice from the supplier from a $6 product to a price of $4$ instead to stay below the informal entry $ threshold.
+In most cases customs will not check and therefore that person can import said products “if they are lucky” at a zero percent tax rate since it is an informal entry.

 In order to avoid any mix up with the correct customs tariff number I recommend you to tell your supplier to mention the correct number.
-If you aren’t sure which one is the correct number look on https://hts.usitc.gov/ or www.dutycalculator.com
+If you aren’t sure which one is the correct number look on the official Harmonized Tariff Schedule Site HERE.

-I personally declare the real value because it’s simply not worth to falsify a customs invoice to save 90$ of taxes (in above example).
+I personally declare the real value because it’s simply not worth to falsify a customs invoice to save 90$ of taxes (as in above example).

-Important: Samples are a different scenario.
-You actually should declare your samples at a low or NO VALUE at all because they are simply for your evalutation and order decision.
-You will most likely also not re-sell that sample.
+Let’s imagine you want to become a re-seller on Amazon or even your own shop.
+So it is completely normal to order a sample for your evaluation.
+You actually should declare your samples at a low or NO VALUE at all because again, they are simply for your evaluation and order decision.
+You will most likely not re-sell that sample anyway.